 The brine helps to ensure the meat not only absorbs the liquid it’s soaking in (in this case, the incredibly tasty marinade) but it also helps to keep the liquid in the meat during the cooking.
 This allows the meat to be delicious and flavorful when you’re done instead of dry and stringy.

-I added broccoli, red peppers, mushrooms, onions and green onions for vegetables in this stir fry.
+I added broccoli, red peppers, mushrooms, onions, and green onions for vegetables to this stir fry.
 You could also add thinly sliced carrots and sugar snap peas.
 Toss in some water chestnuts or a can of those adorable little baby ears of corn.

 Really, you can mix up the veggies however you want, whether they are your favorites, or just what you have in the fridge.

 Stir fry is something that is very quick to make, and one of the reasons why I like it so much is because it’s not only quick, but the veggies are perfection.
 They’re just tender but still crisp.
 The key is to have a hot skillet or wok and don’t overcook them.